alvgaona/heart-sounds-segmentation/README.md

 ### Model

-The model has been saved for future use and can be used in [here][Network].
+The model has been saved for future use and can be found in [here][Network].

 ### Contributors